 12/13/18 Update: Here is the video from the session described below.

-I’ll be speaking at the FTC Hearings on Competition and Consumer Protection in the 21st Century on a panel about consumer data on Thursday, September 13, 2018 at 3:15 PM.
+On Wednesday, December 12, 2018, I’ll be speaking at the Data Security hearing, part of the FTC Hearings on Competition and Consumer Protection in the 21st Century.
+My panel begins at 1:00 PM:

 The U.S. Approach to Consumer Data Security

 George Washington University Law School